 *This post was written in partnership with the Geneva Live Tourism Board.

-Things to do in Geneva Switzerland
+What to do in Geneva

 Go on a chocolate tour

 I think many people will agree that any food tour is a good idea but when it comes to a chocolate tour, I think the vote would be unanimously yes.
 Switzerland offers some of the best chocolate in the world and if you find yourself overwhelmed with the myriad of chocolate shops located in Geneva, then book a chocolate tour with Local Flavours.
 This 3 hour tour is run by Antonia, a charming tour guide who will give you the most thorough history on chocolate as well as little anecdotes that will leave you smiling.
 This particular chocolate tour hits about 5 chocolatiers and has you tasting everything from hot chocolate to pastries to truffles.
 Best of all, you also get to see much of the city during your tour.
+As mentioned below in the itinerary section, this tour is perfect for 2 days in Geneva.

 Stay at the family owned historic hotel on the lake: Beau Rivage